What is a Cataract?

 Typically, the degenerative eye changes are a natural occurrence during your aging process.
 Your cataract will cause blurred vision because the crystalline lens of your eye needs to remain clear to properly focus images on your retina.
 However, eye injuries, diseases, and some medications can also contribute to the formation of cataracts.

 The doctors at our ophthalmology practice in San Antonio have treated cataracts for many years.
-Our experience and use of state-of-the-art-technology makes us a clear choice for cataract surgery.
+Our experience and use of state-of-the-art-technology make us a clear choice for cataract surgery.
 Worried about cataract surgery cost?
 Ask about our many options for financing your procedure.

 Cataract surgery is the most commonly performed procedure in the United States.
 You should choose an eye surgeon carefully – taking into account such factors as the doctor’s training, past success, and confidence he or she instills in you – no one should hesitate to have this procedure.
 Life is too good to miss because of clouded vision!

-Learn more about South Texas Eye Institute in Texas MD’s featured article of Dr. Lisa Martén Clarity and Cataracts.
+Learn more about the South Texas Eye Institute in Texas MD’s featured article of Dr. Lisa Martén Clarity and Cataracts.

 - Blurred, cloudy, or distorted vision